2000s: Series returns

 The Flower Pot Men is a British children's programme, produced by BBC television, first transmitted in 1952, and repeated regularly for more than twenty years, which was produced in a new version in 2000.

 Absolutely Fabulous, also known as Ab Fab, is a British sitcom.

 The show has had an extended and sporadic run.
 The first three series were broadcast on the BBC from 1992 to 1995, followed by a series finale in the form of a two-part television film entitled The Last Shout in 1996.
 Its creator Jennifer Saunders revived the show for a fourth series in 2001.

-Gadget and the Gadgetinis is a spinoff of the classic series Inspector Gadget (1983–1986), developed by DiC in cooperation with Haim Saban's SIP Animation and produced from 2001 to 2003.
+Gadget & the Gadgetinis is a spinoff of the classic series Inspector Gadget (1983–1986), developed by DiC in cooperation with Haim Saban's SIP Animation and produced from 2001 to 2003.
 There are 52 episodes.

 Basil Brush from 1962 to 1984, The Basil Brush Show from 2002 to 2007.

 Basil Brush is a fictional anthropomorphic red fox, best known for his appearances on daytime British children's television.
 He is primarily portrayed by a glove puppet.

 Shooting Stars is a British television comedy panel game broadcast on BBC Two as a pilot in 1993, then as 3 full series from 1995 to 1997, then on BBC Choice from January to December 2002 with 2 series before returning to BBC Two for another 3 series from 2008 until its cancellation in 2011.

 Doctor Who is a British science fiction television programme produced by the BBC.
 The show is a significant part of British popular culture.

 The programme originally ran from 1963 to 1989.
 After an unsuccessful attempt to revive regular production in 1996 with a backdoor pilot in the form of a television film, the programme was relaunched in 2005.

 Family Fortunes is a British game show, based on the American game show Family Feud.
 The programme ran on ITV from January 6, 1980, to December 6, 2002, before being revived by the same channel in 2006 under the title of All Star Family Fortunes.
 Revived episodes are currently being shown on ITV on Sunday evenings and have been presented by Vernon Kay since 2006.

 Gladiators is a British television entertainment series, produced by LWT for ITV, and broadcast between October 10, 1992, and January 1, 2000.
 It is an adaptation of the American format American Gladiators.
 The success of the British series spawned further adaptations in Australia and Sweden.
 The series was revived in 2008, before again being cancelled in 2009.

 Rab C. Nesbitt is a British sitcom which began in 1988.

 The first series began on September 27, 1990, and continued for seven more, ending on June 18, 1999, and returning with a one-off special on December 23, 2008.